 It is important that you do every step, except for printing, of every activity assigned.
-You will need some of the workbooks, documents, and presentations you create for later lessons and homework problems.
+You will need some of the workbooks, documents, and presentations you create for later homework projects.
 If you skip something you will eventually have to go back and do it later, and this will be confusing.